www.crexi.com - The Commercial Real Estate Exchange

 A man-made pond reflects two commercial real estate buildings in Oklahoma City

-Oklahoma City Regional Breakdown
+Oklahoma City Regional Context

 Downtown Oklahoma City's office business sector